 What are the Causes of Alcohol Addiction?

-Some of a person’s risk of developing alcoholism depends on a few variables.
-These variables can include, How much, how often, and how quickly they consume alcohol.
+Some of a person’s risk of developing alcohol dependence depends on a few variables.
+These variables can include, How much, how often, and how quickly they consume alcoholic beverages.
 It is also believed that there are some biological, psychological, and social influences are also believed to play a role in the development of alcoholism.
 Some risks factors that may lead to someone developing alcoholism may include:

 - Parental drinking patterns.